 With garlic scapes abundant at the farmers’ market right now, I’m using them in all sorts of dishes and sauces, like this Garlic Scapes Vinaigrette Dressing.
 The garlic scapes add an unexpected crunch and bright, garlicky-oniony flavor to any salad.

-For Garlic Scapes Vinaigrette Dressing, I thinly slice the scapes and mix them into a tangy red wine vinaigrette.
+For Garlic Scapes Vinaigrette Dressing, I thinly slice the scapes and mix them with red wine, olive oil, mustard, salt, pepper, and herbs.
 This dressing is a simple matter of throwing all of the ingredients into a jar and shaking.
 Keep the dressing in the refrigerator for up to a week.

 - 1 tbsp finely sliced garlic scapes